Shoreline Mafia: History

 In May 2018, Atlantic Records announced that it had signed Shoreline Mafia.
 At that time, the label also re-released ShoreLineDoThatShit and debuted a new music video for the song "Musty".
 Later that month, the group embarked on the "Still OTX" tour, which included stops at the Rolling Loud Festival in Miami and, later, at the Billboard Hot 100 Music Festival in New York.
 In June 2018, Shoreline Mafia was featured on songs on the Ron-Ron and Friends compilation mixtape alongside 03 Greedo, Drakeo the Ruler, and others.

 The following month, Rob Vicious released a solo mixtape titled Traplantic.
 The songs on the album also featured members of Shoreline Mafia, including "Bands" which had verses from everyone.
 In August 2018, the group released a 4-track EP called Party Pack via Atlantic Records.
-In the fall of 2018, the band went on their "Only The Xclusives" tour throughout the United States.
+In the fall of 2018, the group went on their "Only The Xclusives" tour throughout the United States.
 The group also performed at the Los Angeles iteration of the Rolling Loud Festival in December 2018.
 In early April 2020, Fenix Flexin announced that he would be leaving Shoreline Mafia after the release of their new album, Mafia Bidness.
 The album followed on July 31, 2020.

+Currently, members OhGeesy and Fenix Flexin reunited under the Shoreline Mafia group name as confirmed by both OhGeesy and Fenix Flexin in an our generation YouTube video, where they performed together at the Hollywood Palladium on October 6, 2023, and potentially hinted at releasing new music together soon.
+On May 10, 2024, OhGeesy announced the group’s return with a show in late September 2024 to celebrate the 5th anniversary of Party Pack Vol. 2, and they released the single "Heat Stick" under Shoreline Mafia on all platforms, confirming the return of the group as a duo.

+On June 19, 2024, they performed the song "Geekaleek", for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, during the first set by DJ Hed, titled the Act I – DJ Hed & Friends.